MohammadJamilShuvo/PoLoCo-workflow/README.md

 - **Pool-seq sync generation and allele-frequency matrix construction** using PoPoolation2 and configurable downstream filtering.
 - **QC summaries and visualization** for read quality, mapping, coverage, and final allele-frequency outputs.

-PoLoCo produces filtered SNP tables and allele-frequency matrices that can be used for downstream population-genomic or landscape-genomic analyses.
-The workflow itself focuses on reproducible data processing up to the allele-frequency matrix stage.
+PoLoCo produces filtered SNP tables and allele-frequency matrices that can be used for population-genomic or landscape-genomic analyses.
+The core processing workflow produces the allele-frequency matrix, and the optional final Step 08 demonstrates population structure and spatial-connectivity analysis directly from this output.

 The workflow was developed for the *Entomobrya nivalis* case study described in the manuscript: